umenzi/bio-inspired_algorithms/README.md

 PSO, for example, does not require any changes.

 A detailed example of several Bio-Inspired algorithms is given in `Main.ipynb`.

+## Evaluation

+The framework includes a simple evaluation of the algorithms, where we compare their performance based on:
+- Path length.
+- Reachability.
+- Planning.

+We evaluate the performance of algorithms for different obstacle densities, with each density level being tested in four distinct, randomly generated environments.
+Subsequently, 20 individual experiments are conducted for each obstacle-environment combination.
+We then compute the ean of the metrics from these 80 experiments, which provides a robust and reliable basis for the comparison.

+The code can be found in the `evaluation` folder.
+We also perform some hyperparameter tuning, using the [Optuna](https://optuna.org/) library.

 # References